 Research shows that pictures can increase the relevance of a sight word and children’s motivation to learn it, and they can also provide an extra cue that assists learners in determining the word’s meaning.
 Having visual, verbal and kinesthetic input when learning a sight word can also help learners form a stronger memory trace, deepening their association between the sight word and its meaning.
 Additionally, kinesthetic movement in the form of play while reviewing the cards increases students’ engagement and ability to retain the words they are learning.

-To bridge the gap between auditory short term memory and decoding, I worked with the natural inclination of very young children towards visual and kinesthetic learning and focused on the memorization of sight words with the use of pictures.
+To bridge the gap between auditory short term memory and decoding, I worked with the natural inclination of young children towards visual and kinesthetic learning and focused on the memorization of sight words with the use of pictures.

 – Jennifer Orr